 Among the strengths of this descriptive epidemiologic population-based study is the large number of cases that allowed us to calculate IRs and RS for individual MPNs and MDS/MPNs during 2001-2012.
 We had sufficient cases to assess gender differences by age and to provide a detailed assessment of IRs by racial/ethnic groups not previously reported.
-We cannot exclude the possibility of underascertainment or underreporting of cases, which has been documented to occur in myeloid neoplasms,(Craig, et al 2012) particularly among the elderly where diagnostic evaluation might not be as aggressively sought as in younger individuals.
-In addition, the overlap in clinical, laboratory, morphologic, and molecular features of MPNs and MDS/MPNs may present diagnostic challenges, despite the availability of clonal markers in the 21st century.(Jaffe ES 2001, Swerdlow, et al 2008) MPNs and MDS/MPNs also have a potential to transform to myelofibrosis,(Kreft, et al 2005) MDS, or acute leukemia, with clinical, morphologic, and molecular features that can evolve over time.
-Not surprisingly, there is known inter-observer variability in establishing MPN diagnoses,(Alvarez-Larran, et al 2014) and a potential for disease misclassification in our study and those by other investigators (Mehta, et al 2014, Moulard, et al 2014, Sant, et al 2010, Titmarsh, et al 2014) lacking a centralized pathology and clinical review.
+We cannot exclude the possibility of underascertainment or underreporting of cases, which has been documented to occur in myeloid neoplasms (Craig, et al 2012), particularly among the elderly where diagnostic evaluation might not be as aggressively sought as in younger individuals.
+In addition, the overlap in clinical, laboratory, morphologic, and molecular features of MPNs and MDS/MPNs may present diagnostic challenges, despite the availability of clonal markers in the 21st century (Jaffe, et al 2001, Swerdlow, et al 2008).
+MPNs and MDS/MPNs also have a potential to transform to myelofibrosis (Kreft, et al 2005), MDS, or acute leukaemia, with clinical, morphologic, and molecular features that can evolve over time.
+Not surprisingly, there is known inter-observer variability in establishing MPN diagnoses (Alvarez-Larran, et al 2014), and a potential for disease misclassification in our study and those by other investigators (Mehta, et al 2014, Moulard, et al 2014, Sant, et al 2010, Titmarsh, et al 2014) lacking a centralized pathology and clinical review.
 Our assessment of delayed reporting was an effort to address potential misclassification through correction and updating of diagnoses.
-Finally, we used calendar year as a surrogate for JAK2 V617 mutation status because information on clonal markers is not available in the SEER database.
+We used calendar year as a surrogate for JAK2 V617F mutation status because information on this clonal marker was not available in the SEER database prior to 2011.
 However, by including cases from the most recent decade, we were able to maximize the number of cases diagnosed during an era when molecular testing was available.
+Lastly, because information on chemotherapy and other medical therapies is not publicly available in the SEER database, our survival analyses did not include treatment information.

 Summary

 In summary, diverse MPNs and MDS/MPNs incidence patterns support variable etiologies and/or susceptibility by age, sex, and race/ethnicity.
 While changes in classification schemes and misclassification across entities may have influenced our results, these high quality data from the SEER Program reflect diagnoses established in the general US population.
-We found that microscopic confirmation of PV and ET decreased over the study period, and note that the forthcoming WHO classification describes an increased role for histologic confirmation in new diagnostic algorithms, including PV.(Tefferi) As MPN diagnoses are facilitated by genetic testing, improved classification schemes,(Tefferi, et al 2014) and increased awareness of reporting requirements to cancer registries,(Selinger and Ma 2009) more timely reporting and a decrease in disease misclassification (based on adherence to diagnostic criteria) is expected.
-Given the major role of molecular diagnostics in the MPNs and MDS/MPNs, strong consideration should be given to expanded collection of data on molecular markers by cancer registries.(Polednek 2011) Information on molecular markers would further enrich population-based analyses and potentially unveil additional etiologic and susceptibility clues.
+We found that microscopic confirmation of PV and ET decreased over the study period, and note that the forthcoming WHO classification describes an increased role for histologic confirmation in new diagnostic algorithms, including PV (Tefferi and Pardanani 2015).
+As MPN diagnoses are facilitated by genetic testing, improved classification schemes (Tefferi, et al 2014), and increased awareness of reporting requirements to cancer registries (Selinger and Ma 2009), more timely reporting and a decrease in disease misclassification (based on adherence to diagnostic criteria) is expected.
+Given the major role of molecular diagnostics in the MPNs and MDS/MPNs, strong consideration should be given to expanded collection of data on molecular markers by cancer registries (Polednek 2011).
+Information on molecular markers would further enrich population-based analyses and potentially unveil additional etiologic and susceptibility clues.
 Lastly, differences in patient survival by age suggest that those >60 years may benefit most from inclusion in clinical trials.

 Acknowledgements: